Viewpoint and Commenting Adverbs

 We arrived there on time, luckily.

-They are usually separated from the rest of the sentence by a comma.
-Sentence adverbs can be placed before the main verb unless the verb is 'to be', in which case we can put the sentence adverb either before or after the verb.
+Sentence adverbs are typically separated from the rest of the sentence by a comma.
+They can be placed before the main verb, except when the verb is 'to be', in which case the sentence adverb can be placed either before or after the verb.
+Pay attention to the examples:

 I seriously can't go on like this.